Build Website Traffic with Blogging

 So last month I decided it’s time to practice what I preach and regularly update my own blog with fresh content.

-Here are my own tips for starting a new blog, which I will keep updated and revisit through my the process of writing my own blog!
+Here are my top five tips for starting a new blog, which I will keep updated and revisit through my the process of writing my own blog!

 1. Do your research